Chicken with Cranberry-Hoisin Sauce

 - In a large resealable plastic bag, combine the flour, salt and pepper.
 Add chicken, one piece at a time, and shake to coat.

-- In a large nonstick skillet coated with cooking spray, cook chicken in oil over medium heat for 5-6 minutes on each side or until a meat thermometer reads 170°:.
+- In a large nonstick skillet coated with cooking spray, cook chicken in oil over medium heat for 5-6 minutes on each side or until a thermometer reads 170°:.
 Remove and keep warm.

 - Reserve 1/3 cup pineapple and 1/3 cup pineapple juice (save remainder for another use).
 In the skillet, combine the hoisin sauce, soy sauce, honey, vinegar, garlic, pepper sauce and reserved pineapple juice.

 - Stir in the cranberries and reserved pineapple.
 Cook and stir until mixture comes to a boil.
 Reduce heat; simmer, uncovered, for 2 minutes.
 Serve with chicken.

 Nutrition Facts1 each: 209 calories, 4g fat (1g saturated fat), 63mg cholesterol, 585mg sodium, 19g carbohydrate (9g sugars, 1g fiber), 24g protein.
 Diabetic Exchanges: 3 lean meat, 1 starch, 1/2 fruit.